Sketch/quickbuild/README.md

 ### Prebuilt rooms

-Often, you'll want to build an area off of a pre-existing room in a MUSH, such as off of Room Zero(#0).
-To specify rooms that are pre-built so Quickbuild will NOT try to rebuild them, use the Prebuilt directive:
+Quickbuild can be used to maintain areas on a MUSH.
+In those cases, it's likely that you've already built room parents, or rooms that the area will be attached to.
+To make reference to an object already on the MUSH, use the PREBUILT directive:

+    PREBUILT "Shifting Maze Entrance" = #1244
-    PREBUILT "Room Zero" = #0
+    PREBUILT "Colorful Room Parent" = #222

+The name in quotes can then be used as a reference to that object in the building directives that follow.
+The name is not required to be the actual name of the object on the MUSH.

 ### Dbref storage